mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

-This component will render our shopping cart.
+Our `<Cart />` component will render our shopping cart.
 This component will receive an array of items that have been added to the cart.
 We don't need to worry about how they got there yet, as the Cart component simply takes a list of items and determines how to render them.

 On line 9 we are checking to see if there are any items in the cart, if so we render the items, otherwise we display an empty cart message.
-On line 11 we are mapping over the items in the array and converting them to CartItem components.
-We'll need to create this component next.
-Below the items list we're displaying the total cost of all items.
-This is the sum of all the items in the cart.
-And is calculated here using the reduce Array method, which transforms the array of items into a single value.
-We then call `toFixed(2)` to format the value to decimal points.
+On line 11 we are mapping over the items in the array and converting them to `<CartItem />` component - we'll need to create this component next.
+We're passing the required props through to the component, including a `cost` prop, which we're calculating by multiplying the price by the quantity.

+Below the items list we're displaying the total cost of all items in the cart.
+We'll calculate this in the `<App />` and pass it down, as we require it in multiple places.
+We are calling `toFixed(2)` to format the total cost to decimal places.

 Now we just need to style it.
 Create a new CSS file in `src/components/Cart/` named `Cart.css`.
 And add the following CSS: